ListBox — Smart UI JavaScript API

 0

-<smart-list-box alternation-start='true'></smart-list-box>
+<smart-list-box alternation-start="true"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-listbox.alternationStart = false;
+el.alternationStart = false;

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let alternationStart = listbox.alternationStart;
+const alternationStart = el.alternationStart;

 Specifies the animation mode for the element.
 You can retrieve the current animation mode or set a new one by assigning a value to this property.
 When set to 'none', all animations are disabled.
 To enable different animation effects, assign one of the supported animation mode values other than 'none'.